On triple intersections of three families of unit circles: Conclusion

-\paragraph{Acknowledgment.} We would like to thank an anonymous reviewer of a previous version of the paper, whose comments helped a lot to improve the paper.
+\paragraph{Acknowledgment.} We would like to thank an anonymous referee, whose helpful and constructive comments helped us a lot to improve the paper.
 Part of this research was performed while the authors were visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation.
 The authors deeply appreciate the stimulating environment and facilities provided by IPAM.